AdaCore/gnatstudio/docs/users_guide/main_window.rst

-This browser is accessible through the contextual menu :menuselection:`Browsers-->Examine entity` in the project view and source editor, when clicking on an entity.
+This browser is accessible through the contextual menu :menuselection:`Browsers --> Examine entity` in the project view and source editor, when clicking on an entity.

 Most information in the items are clickable (by default, they appear as